mateuszwojt/NukeCGDenoiser/README.md

 cmake -G "Visual Studio 14 2015 Win64" -DOPENIMAGEDENOISE_ROOT_DIR=/path/to/oidn ..
 cmake --build . --config Release
 ```

+## Troubleshooting

+If for some reason plugin cannot be loaded inside Nuke, make sure that you have the path to OpenImageDenoise library appened to your system's `PATH` variable.

 ## Contributions

 I'd like to say "big thanks" to: